General Information About Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancer

 Survival and Follow-up

-Other PDQ summaries containing information related to ovarian epithelial cancer include the following:
+Other PDQ summaries containing information related to ovarian epithelial, fallopian tube, and primary peritoneal cancer include the following:

 - Yancik R: Ovarian cancer.
 Age contrasts in incidence, histology, disease stage at diagnosis, and mortality.
 Cancer 71 (2 Suppl): 517-23, 1993.
 [PUBMED Abstract]